Hong Kong SAR

 Home loan interest expenses

 Home loan interest paid can be deducted by a person if the property is owned by that person and is occupied by that person as their place of residence during the year of assessment.
 The place or residence must be situated in Hong Kong SAR in order to qualify for the deduction.
-The maximum deduction for each tax year is HKD 100,000 for 20 years of assessment.
+The maximum deduction for each tax year is HKD 100,000 (increased to HKD 120,000 for taxpayers residing with a child born on or after 25 October 2023 starting from the year of assessment 2024/25) for 20 years of assessment.

 Domestic rents

-Domestic rents paid by a person as a tenant under a qualifying tenancy of domestic premises are allowed for deduction up to a maximum amount of HKD 100,000 for each tax year starting from the year of assessment 2022/23.
+Domestic rents paid by a person as a tenant under a qualifying tenancy of domestic premises are allowed for deduction up to a maximum amount of HKD 100,000 (increased to HKD 120,000 for taxpayers residing with a child born on or after 25 October 2023 starting from the year of assessment 2024/25) for each tax year starting from the year of assessment 2022/23.

 Standard deductions